 Canadian Jesuits International supports the work of Jesuit Refugee Service (JRS) in South Sudan.
 Civil conflict has torn Sudan from 1955-1972 (first Sudanese civil war) and 1983-2005 (Second Sudanese civil war) leading to the partition of the country into Sudan and the new nation of South Sudan.
 Conflict and strife continue to affect South Sudan as it goes through its own civil war (2013 to date).
 The frequency, length and severity of these conflicts mean that there is no South Sudanese who has not experienced the trauma of violence.
-In order to address the issues brought by conflict and violence, JRS provides educational, health and human relief services to the 1.82 million internally displaced people (IDP) in the country as well as the 287,400 refugees from Sudan.
+In order to address the issues brought by conflict and violence, JRS provides educational, health and human relief services to some of the 1.67 million internally displaced people (IDP)* in the country as well as 298,313 refugees,* mostly from Sudan (*from the 2019 report of the United Nations Refugee Agency – UNHCR).

 In Maban county, JRS supports three Early Childhood Development Centres (ECD) and one Temporary Learning Space (TLS) run by the community and the local parish.
 ECD is a formally recognized part of the education program in South Sudan which leads to primary and secondary education.
 The ECD centres aim to ensure that children between the ages of 3 to 7 years develop holistically in readiness to join basic schooling.
 TLS gives the opportunity to children between 5 to 17 years old the opportunity to continue learning when they are unable do so in a formal school because there is none in the area.
 The main beneficiaries of these initiatives are internally displaced people (IDP), especially children and youth.